 - 1 teaspoon truffle oil

 - ⅛ teaspoon black pepper or white pepper if you prefer

 Yellow fat (optional)

 - To make the shiitake powder: Grind 3 dried shiitake mushrooms in a small grinder or food processor until you get a very fine powder.
-Set aside 1/2 tsp powder and keep the leftover in a airtight container for other uses.
+Set aside ½ teaspoon powder and keep the leftover in an airtight container for other uses.

-- Melt the cocoa butter in a small saucepan and mesure 1/4 cup of melted cocoa butter, add them to the blender.
+- Melt the cocoa butter in a small saucepan and measure ¼ cup of melted cocoa butter and add them to the blender.
 Do the same for the coconut oil.

 - Add the salt and pepper and blend until completely smooth, scraping down the sides from time to time.
 The mixture will be very thick, if you don't have a powerful blender, use a food processor.

-- Place in the refrigerator for at least one day, it will become a lot more firmer and the flavors will have time to merge.
+- Place in the refrigerator for at least one day, it will become much firmer and the flavors will have time to merge.